BY LAWS OF CONGREGATION BETH ISRAEL OF SAN DIEGO

-The Board of Directors shall elect annually from among the Directors at their first meeting following the Annual Meeting, a President, a President-Elect, one (1) or more Vice-Presidents, a Secretary and a Treasurer, to serve, commencing upon their election, for a term of one (1) year and continuing until their successors are elected.
+The Board of Directors shall elect annually from among the Directors at their first meeting following the Annual Meeting, a President, , one (1) or more Vice-Presidents, a Secretary and a Treasurer, to serve, commencing upon their election, for a term of one (1) year and continuing until their successors are elected.
 Any vacancy in an office shall be filled by the Board of Directors.
 A President-Elect shall be decided upon and brought forth to the Board for election in the year the current presiding President’s term expires.

 Section 2.
 President

 The President shall have the responsibility and authority for the general supervision and management of the affairs of the Congregation, subject to the direction of the Board of Directors.
 The President shall preside at all meetings of the membership, the Board of Directors, and the Executive Committee.
 The President shall appoint all committees, other than elected committees, and shall be an ex-officio member of all committees.
 The President shall serve a maximum of three (3) consecutive years.